UHBiocomputation/UH-biocomputation-web/content/pages/06-software.rst

 - `Competitive Learning Suite`_
     A Java tool that allows the exploration of a variety of competitive learning algorithms including SOMs and Neural Gas.

-- `Instructions for running UHNetSim and the competitve learning suite`_.

 - Animated Illustrations
     A set of animations created in Flash to illustrate selected neural network concepts.